-Managing Director - To strategically support the company and registrations and offer legal advice and line management support to the Registered Managers and Teams.
+Responsible Individual - To strategically support the company and registrations and offer legal advice.
+To provide advice and line management support to the Orange Grove Registered Managers.

 Registered Manager - Responsible for overseeing compliance with the National Minimum Standards, Fostering Regulations and other relevant legal obligations as well as internal policies for their registration, supported by centralised services.
 They have day to day operational management responsibilities for their registered office.
 They are designated managers for child protection as well as the LADO contact.